AlterMannomann/otap/README.md

 # UNDER CONSTRUCTION
+Recommended to fully reinstall otap after updates.
+Currently no update support.
+Redesigns up to DBA may happen.

-Current state: Pre-alpha, basically stable with following tests (package otap_test):
+**Current state**: Pre-alpha, basically stable with following tests (package otap_test):
 - has_table
 - has_column
 - has_package